Povstalec/StargateJourney/blocks/technological_blocks.md

 ### Universe
 Universe Stargate has only 35 symbols (+ Point of Origin).
-The gate is incapable of dialing any address with the symbol 36 and above.
+The gate cannot dial any address with the symbol 36 and above.
 The entire Stargate rotates during the dial.

 ![Universe Stargate]({{ site.baseurl }}/assets/img/blocks/technological/universe_stargate.png)